reyzxz/CryptoChronicles-2017/airdrops.md

 ---

 _I’m not writing this to brag.
 Just archiving some OG moments that few people know about._
-**If you’re reading this — congrats, you’ve found a piece of crypto history.**
+**If you’re reading this - congrats, you’ve found a piece of crypto history.**
+🌟 OG Airdrop Chronicles: Honoring the early crypto hustle!